zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec09.md

 ## Summary

-* If no DNSKEY records are found, then further inverstigation will not be done and no messages will be outputted.
+* If no DNSKEY records are found, then further investigation will not be done and no messages will be outputted.

 Message Tag outputted              | Level   | Arguments          | Description of when message tag is outputted